2026 Guide for a Bowen Island Day Trip

 Final thoughts

-This has been written based on my time living on Bowen Island; growing a rental business, and having thousands of cyclists give me their thoughts on the day.
+This is written based on my time living on Bowen Island; growing a rental business, and having thousands of visitors give me their thoughts on the day.

 If there’s something in here that’s not covered; but you want to know about; reach out to rentals@bowenebikes.ca or give us a call at 778-956-7946.
 We’re always happy to answer any questions bike related or not.